Is Wish.com Legit & Real? Is Wish Shopping Safe? A Scam?

 So, “Is Wish a safe site?”
 Well, after looking at multiple Wish reviews, it depends upon the merchant you purchase from.
 If you find a good one, then you can get incredible deals, but it may take some time and trial and error to find the best sellers.

 The abundance of negative Wish reviews stating suspicious or unwarranted credit card charges is enough to warrant a word of caution when using the Wish online shopping platform.

 Ultimately, shoppers need to be fully aware that Wish shopping online is an international marketplace.
 As with any marketplace, there are both good and bad vendors.

-If you do your research, understand, and accept the risks with shipping times, refund policies, and merchant responsibilities, you can definitely get some great deals on Wish.
+If you do your research, understand, and accept the risks with shipping times, refund policies, and merchant responsibilities, you can definitely take advantage of some great shopping deals on Wish.